Characters: One Piece: Major Allies

 - Modest Royalty: The only time she's ever seen in anything fancy is for a specific formal occasion.
 She's dressed pretty casually everywhere else.

-- It's revealed in the Dressrosa arc that the Nefertari family is one of the twenty royal families whose kings found the World Government.
-Meaning that technically speaking, Vivi is a World Noble — she doesn't live in Mariejois because her ancestors refused to move there.
+- It's revealed in the Dressrosa arc that the Nefertari family is one of the twenty royal families whose kings founded the World Government.
+Meaning that, technically speaking, Vivi is a World Noble.
+She doesn't live in Mariejois because her ancestors refused to move there.
 That's probably why Vivi is so down-to-earth in the first place.

 - Nice Girl: To the point that she can't stand the idea of a single person dying in a war (though it is, as Luffy pointed out, almost inevitable).